Ranking: the web performance of the most visited sites in France!

 🏆 TOP 3: WHO’S LEADING THE PACK?

-📈 BIGGEST GAINS THIS MONTH IN THE TOP 50
+📈 BIGGEST IMPROVEMENTS IN THE TOP 50

 These drops serve as a reminder: performance wins require ongoing attention.
 Without regular maintenance and monitoring, it’s easy to slip.